 What to carry with you

-2. For insurance purposes you may need a letter to confirm that you are medically fit to travel and, possibly, a recent blood test result
+2. For insurance purposes you may need a letter to confirm that you are medically fit to travel and, possibly, a recent blood test result.

-3. Medication - your antibiotics and other medicines including any painkillers you might need to last the whole trip.
+3.Medication.
+This includes your antibiotics and other medicines, including any painkillers you might need to last the whole trip.
 It is best to arrange this at least two weeks before travel.
-Take a copy of any prescription with you.
+Take a copy of any prescriptions with you.
 For air travel all medicines should be packed in your hand luggage

 4. Mosquito net and insect repellent if travelling to an area where there is malaria